 Your research is important, but so is everything else outside of it.
 Graduate school can often be demanding.
 It is vital to maintain a good life-work balance, but if things get too much, and even social outlets aren't enough to help, the University of Guelph offers many resources to help and meet your needs.
 Links to available services and outlets are provided below.

-If you have health, family or financial troubles that are interfering with your studies, going part-time for at least a semester or two could be an option for you (see more details here, and the transfer form here).
+If you have health, family or financial troubles that are interfering with your studies, going part-time for at least a semester or two could be an option for you, the transfer form can be found here.
 A "leave of absence" for a semester or two may also help (you can find the form here).
-However, going part-time or taking a leave can have disadvantages (for example in terms of scholarships, health insurance, and your visa if you're international), so to help in situations where you're really struggling and these courses of action can't help, we do have a department "graduate emergency pot" to help out in cases of financial need; please write to the Graduate Coordinator explaining your situation, and ask your advisor to supply a support letter too.
+However, going part-time or taking a leave can have disadvantages (for example in terms of scholarships, health insurance, and your visa if you're an international student), so to help in situations where you're really struggling and these courses of action can't help, we do have a department "graduate emergency pot" to help out in cases of financial need; please write to the Graduate Coordinator explaining your situation, and ask your advisor to supply a support letter too.

 Resources on Campus I: Physical Health

 |Gryphon Athletics||The official athletics department of the university.
 Services offered include fitness & recreation centres, clubs for a variety of sports, information on varsity athletics and games, individual & group fitness classes for a wide range of activities, personal physical training, and many more.
 Headquarters is the W. F. Mitchell Athletics Centre at the southeastern corner of campus.|